Mahmud Hasan Deobandi: Silk Letter Movement

 Hasan himself traveled to Hejaz to secure German and Turkish support in 1915.
 He left Bombay on 18 September 1915, and was accompanied by scholars including Muhammad Mian Mansoor Ansari, Murtaza Hasan Chandpuri, Muhammad Sahool Bhagalpuri and Uzair Gul Peshawari.
 On 18 October 1915, he went to Mecca where he had meetings with Ghalib Pasha, the Turkish governor, and Anwar Pasha, who was the defense minister of Turkey.
 Ghalib Pasha assured him of assistance and gave him three letters, one addressed to the Indian Muslims, the second to the governor Busra Pasha, and the third to Anwar Pasha.
 Hasan also had a meeting with the Djemal Pasha, the governor of Syria, who concurred with what Ghalib Pasha had said.
-Hasan feared that if he returned to India, he might be arrested by the British, and asked that he be allowed to reach the Afghanistan border from where he can reach Yaghistan.
+Hasan feared that if he returned to India, he might be arrested by the British, and asked that he be allowed to reach the Afghanistan border from where he could reach Yaghistan.
 Djemal made an excuse and told him that if he feared arrest, he could stop at Hejaz or any other Turkish area.
 Subsequently, the program called the Silk Letter Movement was leaked and its members were arrested.
 Hasan was arrested in December 1916 alongside his companions and students, Hussain Ahmad Madani and Uzair Gul Peshawari, by Sharif Hussain, the Sharif of Mecca, who revolted against the Turks and allied with the British.
-The Sharif then handed them over to the British, and they were imprisoned in the Fort Verdala in Malta.
+The Sharif then handed them over to the British, and they were imprisoned in Fort Verdala in Malta.